SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Conclusion and Future Directions

-In some ways, our effort is a proof-by-construction of the viability of a seemingly intractable program analysis problem: uncovering deep semantic stateful performance issues in large and complex control software.
-At many points it was not clear that such a combination is even amenable to analysis; e.g., large search space, distributed state stores, complex event semantics, state reset, among other things.
+In some ways, our effort is a proof-by-construction of the viability of a seemingly intractable program analysis problem: uncovering deep semantic stateful performance issues in large and complex software.
 We conclude by discussing extensions, limitations, and lessons.

 There are three immediate extensions.
 First, capturing the semantic constraints in the top-10 events manually adds a lot of value.
-Thus, we can increase coverage by making the type-based generation more semantic aware.
-Second, we can automate the reconstruction and validation process more automated (e.g., via program synthesis) using \systemname's hints.
+Thus, we can increase coverage by making the type-based generation more semantic-aware.
+Second, we can make the reconstruction and validation process more automated (e.g., via program synthesis) using \systemname's hints.
 Third, we need a way to also find issues in distributed components such as the state store for ONOS.

-Finally, our experience sheds light on benefits of domain-specific insights in fuzzing and of design for testability.
+Finally, our experience sheds light on the benefits of domain-specific insights in fuzzing and of design for testability.
 On a positive note, the presence of mock services and unit tests simplified our implementation.
 At the same time, the lack of semantic-aware constructors made event generation hard.
 An interesting direction for future work is to discover such domain-specific invariants and provide hints to developers on how they can support fuzzing workflows.